dustinpfister/blog_posts/_posts/threejs-texture-loader.md

 ### 1.3 - Canvas elements can also be used to create textures

-I think I should also mention here that it is possible to use canvas elements as a way to create textures that can then be used for the maps of materials.
+I think I should also mention here that it is possible to use [canvas elements as a way to create textures](/2018/04/17/threejs-canvas-texture) that can then be used for the maps of materials.
+That is creating an image with the 2d drawing context of a canvas element, and then create a texture with the THREE.CanvasTexture constructor or even just the THREE.Texture constructor actually.
+This is the main way that I like to make textures with javaScript code rather than an external image file.

 ### 1.4 - Version Numbers matter